What are your chances of acceptance?

 2. That you actually live out or engage with this value in your daily life.

-Though it might be tempting to try to show how you live out this value in many different parts of your life, over the whole course of your high school career, a more focused essay will be more compelling.
-Avoid writing an essay that is essentially a survey of your high school career.
-Four years cannot fit into 650 words!
+Though it might be tempting to try to show how you live out this value in many different parts of your life, or over the whole course of your whole high school career, a more focused essay will be more compelling.
+Trying to write an essay that surveys your entire high school career will likely prove stressful and counterproductive, as four years cannot fit into 650 words!

 Selecting a Topic

 Remember that this essay is ultimately about you and your engagement with one of Pitzer’s values.
 This means that clubs or activities that you were only involved in as a member or infrequent participant might not be the best choice.
-Though essays about teamwork or group activities can absolutely be strong, your own voice and role should be clear and impressive.
+Though essays about teamwork or group activities can absolutely be strong, your own voice and role should be clear.

 For example, if you want to write about environmental sustainability, you might be choosing between writing about your membership in your school’s sustainability club and a project that you started at your grandmother’s nursing home to reduce food waste.
-Here, the project you initiated at your grandmother’s nursing home would be a better choice; it shows your own vision and motivation, and will likely be far more compelling than an essay about being a member (even an active member) of a school club.
+Here, the project you initiated at your grandmother’s nursing home would be a better choice, because it shows your own vision and motivation, rather than describing your more engagement as one member (even if you’re an active member) of a school club.

 Finally, remember to avoid the temptation to fit all the times you’ve engaged with Pitzer’s values into one essay.
 Below are examples of strong topics that stay focused on one particular way that the writer has engaged with one of Pitzer’s core values.